 |165 - 174||GED College Ready||Demonstrates the skills of a graduating high school senior at a level indicating career and college-level readiness|

 |175 - 200||GED College Ready + Credit||Demonstrates college readiness and may be eligible for up to 10 college credit hours|

 Can you get a GED online?

 No, you can NOT receive a GED (or HiSET or TASC) certificate online.
-You may only receive your GED by testing in-person at a state approved testing facility.
-You can, however, prepare for the GED exam with online courses and practice tests.
+You may only receive your GED by testing in-person at a state-approved testing facility.
+You can, however, prepare for the GED exam with online courses and free GED practice tests.
 In addition, you can receive your high school diploma online by taking approved high school courses.

 What do you have to score on the GED test to pass?

-You need to score at least 145 on each of the GED's subject tests.
-In addition, you need a total score of 580 across the four test subjects in order to pass - and received your GED test credential.
+You need to score at least 145 on each of the GED’s subject tests.
+In addition, you need a total score of 580 across the four test subjects in order to pass and receive your GED test credential.